PeterConstable/OT_Drafts/COLR_V1/COLRv1formats_rev4.md

 * Inherently limited to range [-2, 2)
 * In some contexts, could be limited to range [-1.0, 1.0]
 * In some COLR contexts, must be in range [0, 1]
+* When combining an F2Dot14 with 16-bit deltas, the F2Dot14 is treated as though it were int16.

 ### _VarUFWord Record_ (variable design-grid distance)